 Table 1: Median price of new and resale condominiums by region*

-Source: URA, ERA Research and Market Intelligence (Data as of 21 Oct 2024)
+Source: URA, ERA Research and Market Intelligence (*Based on URA data from Jul to Dec 2024)

 Based on these figures—plus a few assumptions— you’ll get an approximate idea of whether one of these homes fits within your budget, given your current salary.